Projects List

 - The ZipCPU

 A fully functional, fully pipelined, 32-bit CPU designed for resource constrained FPGA environments.
+Includes GCC, Binutils, and Newlib support.
 Although designed to be powerful enough to run Linux, a Linux port has not yet been written.
 Many of the projects that follow use this CPU.

-If you are interested, consider reading "A Quick Introduction to the ZipCPU's Instruction Set", or "Instructions for building the GCC-based toolchain".
+If you are interested in reading more about the ZipCPU, consider reading "A Quick Introduction to the ZipCPU's Instruction Set", "Instructions for building the GCC-based toolchain", or "Introducing the ZipCPU v3.0".

 - S6SoC